Pacheco Reservoir Expansion Project

 The California Water Commission awarded the Pacheco Reservoir Expansion Project $484.55 million under Proposition 1, the water bond approved by voters in 2014 to fund new dams and water storage projects in California.
 This grant represents the full amount that was requested by a partnership of the San Benito County Water District, Santa Clara Valley Water District, and Pacheco Pass Water District.

-The grant will fund half of the total estimated cost of $969 million for expansion of the Pacheco Reservoir, a much-needed project that will improve the long-term water supply of the northern San Benito County region and provide significant benefit to the Central Coast Steelhead fisheries in Pacheco Creek .
+The grant will fund a large portion of the costs for the expansion of the Pacheco Reservoir, a much-needed project that will improve the long-term water supply of the northern San Benito County region and provide significant benefit to the Central Coast Steelhead fisheries in Pacheco Creek .
 Federal grant funding will also be applied for, and the remaining costs will be covered through local water sales over several decades.
-The District anticipates a 2.5% – 10% participation rate for San Benito County’s share of the project.

 The Pacheco Reservoir Expansion Project is a modern solution to the age-old challenges of providing a sustainable water supply for our expanding population and businesses.
 The project will reduce the frequency and severity of water shortages, provide flood protection for disadvantaged communities, as well as protect and grow the native steelhead population.